-Rocketmakers was co-founded by Richard Godfrey and Keith Walker in 2007 after they established their first start-up KoodibooK, a platform to allow individuals to design and publish their own photo books.
+Rocketmakers (originally trading as iPrinciples) was co-founded by Richard Godfrey, Paul Cross and Keith Walker in 2007 and shortly afterwards they established their first start-up KoodibooK, a platform to allow individuals to design and publish their own photo books.
 This was a huge learning curve where they made all sorts of rookie mistakes - all of which they now use as examples to ensure new startups don’t make the same ones.
-Over the last 13 years, Rocketmakers has worked with over 40 start-ups, scale-ups and corporations and completed hundreds of projects ranging from software design to development and investment advice.
-This has given Richard unique insight into what factors are vital for business success, he shares the ten most important lessons he’s learned over the years.
+Over the last 13 years, Rocketmakers has invested in over 40 start-ups and scale-ups and completed hundreds of projects ranging from software design to development and investment advice.
+This has given Richard a unique insight into what factors are vital for business success, he shares ten important lessons he’s learned over the years.

 It’s better not to start unless you have the right team in place and the chemistry is right with any partnership.
 Every product is for people, so the design needs to be right whether that’s UX or Visual Design the time spent designing is time and money saved in multiples later.
 Having an intertwined design and development team is the best way to get the right product built.

 Expect and plan for change.
 Fast, short iterations of a product are best and enable early learning from real users.
 Every project changes from internal and external drivers, so a proven agile design and development experience is essential.

 For every problem, there is a range of solutions - loving the problem means deeply understanding the issue and the people it affects and then being open to various ways in which the problem can be addressed, the first idea is often not the best.

 Know where you’re heading and keep testing all the time.
 We recommend having 1-3 hypotheses (at all times) that you are trying to prove to enable the project to have a clear direction and ensure you’re going in the right direction.